CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ![Authorize office365 api Yellow](/images/authorize-officeapi-yellow.jpg)

-2. Search for the **idp<inject key="DeploymentID" enableCopy="false" />o365api** resource in the search tab and click on it.
+2. Search for the **idp<inject key="DeploymentID" enableCopy="false" />o365api** resource in the resources search tab and click on it.
 This will now take you to a API connection page.

 ![select office365 api in RG](/images/Search-select-OfficeAPI.jpg)